a-synchronous/rubico.land/articles/tour-v2.md

 Press the `run` button to make five requests using `fetch`, parse five request bodies, and log five todos out to the console - all in parallel.

 # Composition
 **Reduce coupling and complexity**.
 Use rubico's operators to create compositions of small, reusable functions.
-Add functionality to your program by composing the desired function - rubico gives you the tools to make this as simple and seamless as possible.
+Add functionality to your program by composing the desired function - rubico gives you the tools to make this as simple and stress-free as possible.

 ```javascript [playground]
 const identity = value => value